Jabulani-N/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 - "if equal" approach also prevents issues where searching for 2 replaces 22 with "replacereplace"
 ## Task2 - Unique addition

+turns out it means it just wants to add every single value, but only add each value once, so the approach below goes too far.

 *append* the  *current integer* to an array of *used_values*.`used_values.append(curent_integer)`

 then loop through again